EliasGcf/gobarber-mobile/README.md

 ## 🚀 Technologies

-Technologies that I used to develop this web client
+Technologies that I used to develop this mobile client

 - [ReactJS](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)